GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part11.rst

 Lexer
 -----

 We need to recognize two new tokens: a new keyword record and the dot operator.
-So we add bot to our set of tokens.
+So we add both to our set of tokens.

 .. code-block:: diff